 Notarization of your CNCR is the first prerequisite step to consular authentication.
 If you wonder why notarization is a prerequisite, please take a look at our Introduction About Document Authentication/Legalization.

 WHERE TO APPLY?

 It is always a local notary office in your city that can notarize your CNCR.
 For example, if your certificate is issued by the Shanghai police, you need to apply for notarization with a notary office in Shanghai.
-Notary offices in the other cities are unable to notarize a Shanghai CNCR.
+Notary offices in other cities are unable to notarize a Shanghai CNCR.

 To find a notary office in your city, search for it on the internet.
 Not every notary office is licensed to do foreign-related notarization.
 Before visiting a notary office, you may want to call the notary office to confirm if they can handle the notarization.

 Below is a list of the documents commonly required by a notary office for notarizing CNCRs:

 - Identification documents, such as China ID and household register for a Chinese citizen and passport for a foreign national.

 - Power of attorney, if a third party is appointed to handle the application.

 Note that different notary offices may have slight variations in document requirements.
 For example, some notary offices may require foreign nationals to provide Temporary Residence Registration Forms.